briancprice/homelab/machines/readme.md

 cd ~/
 git clone https://github.com/briancprice/homelab.git
+cd homelab

 # 3. Run Disko to partition/format the drives
 # *** WARNING this is destructive!
 sudo nix --experimental-features "nix-command flakes" \
 run github:nix-community/disko -- \
---mode disko ./machines/lenovo/disko-config
+--mode disko ./machines/lenovo/disko.nix

 # Notice that the command enables flakes and nix-command
 # Look at all the output from disko and verify success

 # 4. Install the simple onboarding configuration for the        machine...

-sudo nix-install --flakes ./machines#lenovo-bootstrap \
+sudo nixos-install --flake ./machines#lenovo-bootstrap \
 --no-root-passwd

 # 5. Reboot the machine and verify success.
 The bootstrap profiles only have one user by default, this is root, you'll need to ssh into the machine using the key